petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/introduction-to-discounts.md

 You can add discount rules in the *Rules* section.
 Developers can also [implement new discount rules](../../developer-guide/promotions/adding-a-new-discount-rule-type.md).

-When using either *Has all of these products* or *Has one of these products* rules, select which products in the catalog are eligible for the discount.
+When using *Has all of these products* or *Has one of these products* rules, select which products in the catalog are eligible for the discount.

 ![The available discount rule types.](./introduction-to-discounts/images/05.png)